-The F-M Diversion project has been under recent scrutiny as a ruling in Federal District Court forced the Diversion Authority to reconsider the plan.
-A Governors' Task Force was created and a "Plan B" was proposed that somewhat alters the diversion.
-However, as of August 2018, Plan B has not been approved.
-Therefore comments in this report are largely based on information published and received regarding the original diversion plan.
+However, as of June 2020, Plan B is still being fought in the court system as the Buffalo-Red River Watershed District (BRRWD), along with the cities of Comstock and Wolverton and the Richland/Wilkin Joint Powers Authority, is contesting the issuance of the DNR permit.
+Therefore, many comments in this report are based on information published and received regarding the original diversion plan.
 Regardless, Plan B will also include holding water in a "staging area" and temporarily flooding property south of the metro.
 The diversion is designed to have no effect on areas outside the staging area.